charbugs/emphasize/README.md

 * **setup response**: When a marker receives a setup request it should return a json object that contains the setup features like title, description etc.

 * **markup request**: If a marker is registered to Emphasize, a user can apply the marker to a webpage.
 In this case Emphasize will perform a POST request to `<base url>/markup`, e.g. `http://mymarkers.com/synonym-detection/markup`.
-The body of this request is a json object that contains the text of the webpage and some other informations like user inputs.
+The HTTP body of this request is a json object that contains the text of the webpage and some other informations like user inputs.

-* **markup response**: When a marker receives a markup request from Emphasize it should return a json object that contains instructions what parts of the webpage text to highlight and comment.
+* **markup response**: When a marker receives a markup request from Emphasize it should return a json object that contains instructions what parts of the webpage text should be annotated.
 The response can also contain a analysis report or an error message for the case the marker was unable to process the data.

 ### Setup request